bceln/bceln.ca/public_html/sites/all/modules/views_revisions/README.txt

 are saved, allowing you to easily roll back to older versions if necessary.

-After revisions have been created, click the 'Views Revisions' link located on the Views UI to see a list of revisions for that View, for example:
+After revisions have been created, click the 'Views Revisions' link located on the Views UI drop down menu to see a list of revisions for that View, for example:

   Front Page Views UI:            admin/structure/views/view/frontpage/edit Front Page Views Revisions:     admin/structure/views/revisions/frontpage